- National Portage Association

 - The Listening Room - activities and resources to support the development of speech, language, and listening skills of children and young people with a hearing loss.
 The Listening Room features three sections with content created specifically for their respective age groups: Infants and Toddlers, Kids, and Teens and Adults.

-Useful hearing resources for children, young people, families and settings
+Hearing resources for children, young people, families and settings

 What is glue ear?